Enjoying the view from the lookout spot on Periwinkle Lane on the eastern side of Schoenmakerskop

-A couple of weeks ago a number of containers full of export oranges fell of a ship in Algoa Bay during a storm and those oranges have now made their way to the beach, washing up along the Wild Side, Schoenmakerskop, Sardinia Bay and, in this case, landing up in a rock pool at Beachview.
-Unfortunately the time these fruit spent in the ocean means that they aren’t good for human consumption anymore and people are discouraged from picking them up to eat.
+A couple of weeks ago a number of containers full of export oranges fell of a ship in Algoa Bay during a storm and those oranges have now made their way to the beach, washing up along the Wild Side, Schoenmakerskop, Sardinia Bay and, in this case, landing up in a rock pool at Beachview. … Continue reading Beached citrus

-The Port Elizabeth harbour achieved “port” status for the first time in 1825, long before a proper harbour even existed.
+The Port Elizabeth harbour achieved "port" status for the first time in 1825, long before a proper harbour even existed.
 Back then a harbour master was appointed to regulate and oversee the offloading of ships anchored offshore with goods and people being brought to shore in rowboats.
-An official surfboat service was established in 1836 and this was followed by the construction of the first jetty in 1837.
-It wasn’t until 1933 and the construction of the Charl Malan Quay (No.1 Quay, now used as the Container and Car Terminals) that Port Elizabeth had a proper port.
+An official surfboat service was established in 1836 … Continue reading The Port Elizabeth harbour wall

 We all know Schoenies rocks!
 It also has rocks...